 - Professional sonographers are active in many areas of healthcare and can detect diseases, like cancer and other things, like pregnancy.
-The main role of sonographers is to create images of tissues and organs, using techniques, like X-ray, MRI, or CAT scans.
+The main responsibility of sonographers is to create images of tissues and organs, using techniques, like X-ray, MRI, or CAT scans.

 - They use ultrasound devices to create images of the internal area of the patient’s body.
 Sonographers work closely with each patient to explain how the procedure will work, and based on the patient’s medical history, sonographers prepare them for the exam before conducting the procedure.

-- The major role of sonographers is to explain sonographic procedures to patients, answer questions, prepare patients by applying the gel to the skin, and position the patients on the table to place the device to send sound waves that bounce back on echo.
+- The major responsibility of sonographers is to explain sonographic procedures to patients, answer questions, prepare patients by applying the gel to the skin, and position the patients on the table to place the device to send sound waves that bounce back on echo.

 - They are responsible for ensuring clear images for diagnostic purposes, and making adjustments to the relevant settings in the sonographic equipment to position the patient accordingly when necessary.